 There are many forms of insurance organisation in the UK, but not all are appropriate to this scenario.
 The key issue for the insurance broker would be the high value of the new office block; some companies do not have capacity to insure such high values.
-It may even be possible to continue with the current insurers.
+TC plc may find that their existing insurer has the capacity to underwrite this high value office block.
+However, the two types of organisation that would be most suitable to consider are: